hydrobricks/hydrobricks-doc/doc/preprocessing.rst

 Area-scaling lookup table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The area-scaling method derives glacier area from ice volume using a power-law relationship.
+The area-scaling method establishes a relationship between cumulative ice loss and glacier area per hydro unit.
+It is computationally simpler than the delta-h method but less accurate, as it does not account for the glacier dynamics.
+It is suitable for applications where the glacier is small and is not expected to advance during the simulation period.
 It requires an ice thickness GeoTIFF.

 .. code-block:: python